bAndie91/mysqlexportcsv/README.md

 # Theory
 This script utilizes MySQL's ``SELECT INTO OUTFILE`` capability to save table data into CSV files, each table of each database  into separated files.
 One can issue the ``LOAD DATA INFILE`` in loop to restore data on the same mysql instance or on other.

 # CSV can hold only text data.
 Isn't it?
-No. MySQL properly escapes and de-escapes binary data stored in CSVs.
+No. MySQL properly escapes and de-escapes binary data stored in CSV.

 # Features
 * mysqlexportcsv saves table structures too, however